lammps/lammps/doc/src/Developer_comm_ops.rst

 tagint, imageint) in the buffer, you need to use the `ubuf union
 <Communication buffer coding with ubuf>`_.

-The *Fix*, *Compute*, and *Dump* classes can invoke the same kind of forward and reverse communication operations using *Comm* class methods.
+The *Fix*, *Compute*, and *Dump* classes can also invoke the same kind of forward and reverse communication operations using *Comm* class methods.
 The same pack/unpack methods and comm_forward/comm_reverse variables must be defined by the *Fix* or *Compute* class.

+For *Fix* classes there is an optional second argument to the *forward_comm()* and *reverse_comm()* call which are used when there are communications with buffer sizes different from the value set in the comm_forward/comm_reverse variables.
+For this to work a class member variable must be set to indicate to the pack/unpack routines which which data needs to be packed into and unpacked from the buffer.

-For *Fix* classes there is the option to have a argument to the *reverse_comm(this,size)* which allows the communication to have a different amount of data per-atom.
-The "size" argument is then the maximal size.
+Finally, for reverse communications in *Fix* classes there is also the *reverse_comm_variable()* method that allows the communication to have a different amount of data per-atom.
 It invokes these corresponding callback methods:

 * pack_reverse_comm_size()
 * unpack_reverse_comm_size()